Skip to main content

 • Deployment success rate: This is the percentage of successful deployments out of the total number of deployments.

-It's important to note that these metrics are based on production deployments.
+It's important to note that deployment metrics are based on production deployments.
 Also, a deployment is counted as "successful" only if all intended metadata (and data, if applicable) was deployed.

 A deployment is considered 'partially successful' when metadata deploys to the target, but the configuration data (like CPQ) or Vlocity fails to deploy.
 For the purpose of this dashboard, all partially successful deployments are counted as failures.